University Provost's Scholarship Program for Graduate Study

 - M.S. in Nursing: Adult Nurse Practitioner, Clinical Nurse Leader, Family Nurse Practitioner, Forensic Nursing, Nursing Education, Nursing Information Systems, Psychiatric/Mental Health Nursing

-Note: Only students who are enrolled in one of the master’s programs noted above at either the College at Florham or Metropolitan Campus may apply for a University Provost’s Scholarship.
+Note: Only students who are enrolled in one of the master’s programs noted above at either the Florham Campus or Metropolitan Campus may apply for a University Provost’s Scholarship.
 Students who are enrolled in an off-campus or online master’s program (even if they are permitted to take courses on campus) are not eligible for a University Provost’s Scholarship.

 Scholarship Award Levels